 about the doha project

-The country of Qatar if booming and Doha is at the center of this full-force forward effort.
+The pieces in the collection are photographs from project called the Doha Project.
+The country of Qatar is booming and Doha is at the center of this full-force forward effort.
 As the pearl industry was drying up a vast amount of natural gas and oil was found under the deserts of Qatar.
 The country has the world's largest per capita production and proven reserves of both oil and natural gas and in 2010 it had the largest gdp per capita in the world.
-The monarchic government is investing very heavily in the countries infrastructure.
-They are building skyscraper after road after shopping plaza with the hopes that people will occupy them in the future.
-It is yet to be seen if the people will come.
-As of now a large amount of these absolutely beautiful buildings and destination spots sit empty.
-The project is about recording this middle-east country as it move full speed ahead into the adoption of a western like world.
+The constitutional monarchy government is investing heavily in the countries people and infrastructure.
+They are building skyscraper after road after shopping plaza shaping the city into a worldclass destination.
+The project is about recording this middle-east country as it move full speed ahead.
 It is a records of the old and new as it goes through this major reinvention of itself.

 statement about the work